Yandex Cloud

 gRPC API

-To request a list of PostgreSQL clusters in the default folder, run the command:
+To get a list of PostgreSQL clusters in the default folder, run this command:

 yc managed-postgresql cluster list